joedski/musings/General/Basic-Lesson Distillate.md

 - Minimize Complexion
   - I mean, obviously, right?
   - Don't build hard-coded combinations of functionality where they're not necessary.
+That only serves to obscure what's going on.
   - Where something can be implemented in a few separate orthogonal functions and from those combined into the desired total functionality, it should be.
+- Make your code readable
+  - You spend significantly more time reading your code than you do writing it.
+  - Give meaningful names to things.
+  - If necessary, leave comments, especially when hacking around things you can't change such as other peoples' APIs.
 - Dogmatism in Moderation
   - Far better to ship and be aware of the cost than to miss out.
+  - You did file some Tech Debt issues in the tracker, didn't you?
 - Pragmatism in Moderation
   - Building things as pure functional utilities can be slow to start, but proper separation of concerns will always pay off in the long run.
 - Write Shit Down